repeaterjs/repeater/docs/04_safety.md

 }
 ```

-If we swap in the repeater-based `listen` function for the one above, neither `target.addEventListener` nor `target.removeEventListener` are called, and the `clicks` repeater can be safely garbage collected.
+If we swap in the repeater-based `listen` function for the one above, neither `target.addEventListener` nor `target.removeEventListener` are called, and the `clicks` repeater can be safely ignored.

 Because repeaters execute lazily, the contract for safely consuming repeaters is simple: **if you call `next`, you must call `return`**.
-This happens automatically when using `for await…of` loops and is easily enforce when calling `next` manually using `try/finally`.
+This happens automatically when using `for await…of` loops and is easy to enforce when calling `next` manually using `try/finally`.

 ## Repeaters respond to backpressure
 The naive `listen` function has an additional, potentially more insidious problem, which is that it pushes events onto an unbounded array.
 For instance, one can imagine creating an async iterator which listens for scroll events, where the rate at which events are created outpaces the rate at which values are pulled from the iterator, perhaps because of a bottleneck or hanging promise.
 In this situation, the `events` array created by the naive `listen` function would continue to grow as the user scrolled, eventually causing application performance to degrade.
 This is often referred to as the “fast producer, slow consumer” problem and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with Node.js.